-Norway generated 9.5 million tonnes of waste in 2010.
-This was an increase of 3 per cent from the year before.
-Since 1995, the total waste volume in Norway has increased by 34 per cent.
+Norway generated 11.2 million tonnes of waste in 2013.
+This was an increase of 5 per cent from the year before.
+Since 1995, the total waste volume in Norway has increased by more than 50 per cent.
 Household waste comprises an increasingly bigger share of the total waste amount.
-In 2010 households generated 23 per cent of all waste in Norway.
+In 2013 households generated 22 per cent of all waste in Norway.

-The recovery rate for non-hazardous waste reached 82 per cent in 2010.
-Material recovery and biological treatment (e.g. composting) comprised 3.5 million tonnes, or 40 per cent, while energy recovery counted for 30 per cent.
+The recovery rate for non-hazardous waste reached 81 per cent in 2013.
+Material recovery comprised 34 per cent, while energy recovery counted for 36 per cent.

-Final treatment of waste means landfilling or incineration.
+Final treatment of waste means landfilling or incineration without energy recovery.
 Incineration with energy recovery is considered to be recovery, but these treatment methods result in different environmental impacts.